-Course Number and Title: DSMMT 510: Public Policy and Governance for Disaster Management
+DSMMT 510: Public Policy and Governance for Disaster Management (3 Credits)

-This course discusses disaster governance and global policy perspectives for Disaster Management.
+Course Outcomes: This course discusses disaster governance and global policy perspectives for Disaster Management.
 The course will describe in detail the necessary steps for the measurement of indicators, including the information to be compiled, the assessment process, recommendations for public policy and examples based on the application conducted on governance related to disaster management in different regions as well as in Bangladesh.
-The course will take the student into the intersecting research communities of development, disasters, public policy, governance and poverty alleviation in studying how disasters impact on human, social and political behavior, and how disaster impacted populations respond to these crisis events in the context of disaster management approach.
+In this course the students will be able to relate the following issues, especially in the disaster management sector: